spring-projects-2024/wiki-savvy-rag/README.md

 ### Process the Wikipedia Dump

-Run the following script from the root folder to run the processing of the Wikipedia dump.
+Run the following script from the root directory to run the processing of the Wikipedia dump.
 At the end of the script you should have the cleaned and processed version in the `wikidump_processing/data/subsample_chunkeder.xml` file.
-The required space on disk is about 26GB *(to confirm)*.
+The required space on disk is about 26GB.

 ```bash
 wikidump_processing/clean_dump.sh /path/to/dump.xml True